Accommodation arrival Information

 |Aigburth Park||Aigburth Park, St Michael's Road, Liverpool, L17 7JQ|

 Most of the study rooms are quite generous in size, with hanging space for clothes and some drawers and shelves.
 Your room will have a wash basin or an en-suite shower room, plus a desk or work area, a chair and waste bin.
-You will need to bring your own bedding, towels and toiletries, plus your clothes, which should include a 'smart' outfit for dining-in events (Lounge suit or shirt/tie/smart trousers for men and smart evening dress for ladies).
+You will need to bring your own bedding, towels and toiletries, plus your clothes, which should include a 'smart' outfit for dining-in events (Lounge suit or shirt/tie/smart trousers or a smart evening dress).

-You can bring a lamp and soft furnishings (excluding curtains) for your room but please note that electrical appliances are strictly limited and must be brand new or have a test certificate from a qualified electrician with them.
+You can bring a lamp and soft furnishings (excluding curtains) for your room.
+Any electrical items must be brand new or have a test certificate from a qualified electrician with them.

 Heating appliances and cooking equipment (such as slow cookers, rice cookers, microwaves and kettles) are strictly prohibited in study rooms—see your accommodation contract for more information.